enovatedesign/pandemic-pact/README.md

 npm run lint
 ```

-Unlike the TypeScript compiler will print a success message if there are no issues:
+Unlike the TypeScript compiler, the linter will print a success message if there are no issues:

 ```
 ✔ No ESLint warnings or errors